 Asset-Based Fees.
-Asset-based fees are comprised of fees from cash sweep programs, our financial product manufacturer sponsorship programs, and omnibus processing and networking services.
+Asset-based fees are comprised of fees from cash sweep vehicles, our financial product manufacturer sponsorship programs, and sub-transfer agency and networking services.
 Pursuant to contractual arrangements, uninvested cash balances in our advisors' client accounts are swept into either insured deposit accounts at various banks or third-party money market funds, for which we receive fees, including administrative and record-keeping fees based on account type and the invested balances.
 In addition, we receive fees from certain financial product manufacturers in connection with sponsorship programs that support our marketing and sales-force education and training efforts.
-We also earn fees on mutual fund assets for which we provide administrative and record-keeping services.
+We also earn fees on mutual fund assets for which we provide administrative and record-keeping services as a sub-transfer agent.
 Our networking fees represent fees paid to us by mutual fund and annuity product manufacturers in exchange for administrative and record-keeping services that we provide to clients of our advisors.
 Networking fees are correlated to the number of positions we administer, not the value of assets under administration.

 - Transaction and Other Fees.
 Revenues earned from transaction and other fees primarily consist of transaction fees and ticket charges, subscription fees, IRA custodian fees, contract and license fees, conference fees and small/inactive account fees.
 We charge fees to our advisors and their clients for executing transactions in brokerage and fee-based advisory accounts.
 We earn subscription fees for the software and technology services provided to our advisors and on IRA custodial services that we provide for their client accounts.
 We charge monthly administrative fees to our advisors.
-We charge fees to financial product manufacturers for participating in our training and marketing conferences and fees to our advisors and their clients for accounts that do not meet certain specified thresholds of size or activity.
-In addition, we host certain advisor conferences that serve as training, sales and marketing events in our first and third fiscal quarters and as a result, we anticipate higher transaction and other fees resulting from the collection of revenues from sponsors and advisors, in comparison to other periods. - Interest and Other Revenue.
+We charge fees to financial product manufacturers for participating in our training and marketing conferences and fees to our advisors and their clients for accounts that fail to meet certain specified thresholds of size or activity. - Interest and Other Revenue.
 Other revenue includes marketing re-allowances from certain financial product manufacturers as well as interest income from client margin accounts and cash equivalents, net of operating interest expense.